by Sarah Hall

 Sarah Hall is an experienced management consultant helping organisations to articulate their purpose and optimise performance.

-She is a strong advocate of accountable leadership and women in business and believes in helping young talent break through.
+Having built a reputation as an ethics tsar and diversity and inclusivity champion, she is a strong advocate of accountable leadership and women in business and believes in helping young talent break through.

 Sarah is the CIPR's Immediate Past President, a member of the Northern Power Women Power List, features in the PRWeek UK Power Book and is a regular speaker at industry events.
 Her PR-related blog is one of the top ten in the UK according to Vuelio.